zilinskyjan/zilinskyjan.github.io/american-voter/index.md

 **Product 2**: Using sankey plots, display county-level vote changes between 2012 and 2016.
 The user can choose to focus on a particular state, or to select counties that meet a specific condition.

-**Third**, I represent recent election results, with `ggplot` and where voting for the incumbent party decreased between 2012 and 2016.
-Lastly, I will display the change in Democratic party vote shares in a number of interesting counties, and in the largest counties (by population).
+**Third**, I represent recent election results, with `ggplot`.
+The idea is to show where voting for the incumbent party decreased between 2012 and 2016.
+Lastly, I will display the change in Democratic party vote shares in a number of interesting counties, and in the largest counties (by population) where a surprsingly large number of people lives.